Westmoreland County girls soccer preview: Class 3A field loaded with contenders

 Southmoreland, a first-time semifinalist (and PIAA qualifier), features senior forward Olivia Cernuto (29 goals, 10 assists) and senior midfielder Kendall Fabery (14 goals, 10 assists), both All-WPIAL picks.

 Mt.
-Pleasant continues to develop young talent in sophomores Rylin Bugosh, Maddie Barrick and Maggie Piper to go with seniors Marissa Garn and Cassidy Fullman.
+Pleasant continues to develop young talent in sophomores Rylin Bugosh, Maddie Barrick and Maggie Piper and seniors Marissa Garn and Cassidy Fullman.

 “Our expectations haven’t changed from past years,” Cernuto said.
 “If anything, they’ve grown.
-We have accomplished so much in our previous years, we can only grow from that.”
+We have accomplished so much in our previous years, we can only grow from that.
+We have new teams in our section that we aren’t really aware of what they have, but ultimately, I believe if we focus on what we need to do each game, instead of what the other teams are going to do, we’ll can be successful.”

 Southmoreland has eight starters back, including Fabery, a Cleveland State commit.